Comdriver/lists/README.md

 # lists
 misc files with lists for scripting use

-rblacklist_ip - list of IPs suspected at bruteforcing vpn or winbox
+blacklist_ip - list of IPs suspected at bruteforcing vpn or winbox